BielRoig/hfeb-guide/content/docs/matchup-spread/ub-psychatog.md

 ## Opponent's Sideboard

-U/B Psychatog often has many sideboard cards in single copies or in small numbers.
+UB Psychatog often has many sideboard cards in single copies or in small numbers.
 This makes the matchup a bit peculiar: you don't always know exactly which card you need to beat, but you have to expect a wide range of interactions.

 The possible cards include: